-Everyone views success a little differently, but how much you are earning relative to others may have an impact on how you feel about your level of success.
+While everyone views success a little differently, how much you are earning relative to others may have an impact on how you feel about your level of success.
 It’s easy to want more money for your hard work, but it’s an entirely different story to know that you should be earning more but you are stuck because of some factor seemingly outside of your control.
+Or maybe you feel like you earn plenty, but you haven’t necessarily advanced as a professional or in your level of responsibility.

-All too often smart, productive, and hard-working people find themselves in a situation where they aren’t achieving their personal goals while participating on a team, working for a particular company, or reporting to a specific individual.
+Smart, productive, and hard-working people find themselves in situations where they aren’t achieving their personal goals while participating in a team, working for a particular company, or reporting to a specific individual.
 We’ve all heard horror stories about bosses who make their employees do all of the work, but take all the credit in meetings and when talking to their superiors.

 While not all situations are as blatant as that, enough time working in an environment where you are not reaching your potential can make you blind to the fact.
 Much of the time, it’s not until you’re out of that situation that you realize just how many opportunities were being missed.